apollographql/apollo-ios/README.md

 }
 ```

+Query results are defined as nested immutable structs that at each level only contain the properties defined in the corresponding part of the query definition.
+This means the type system won't allow you to access fields that are not actually fetched by the query, even if they *are* part of the schema.
+For example, the above query won't fetch `appearsIn`, so this property is not part of the returned result type.

+---

-Queries are represented as instances of classes implementing the `GraphQLQuery` protocol.
+Queries are represented as instances of code generated classes implementing the `GraphQLQuery` protocol.
 The constructor can be used to pass in query parameters.

-Query results are defined as nested structs that at each level only contain the properties contained in the query definition.
-This means the type system will only allow you to access fields that are actually fetched.

 `ApolloClient#fetch(query:)` is a generic function that uses type constraints to express the relationship between the query and the  result: